fortrabbit/help/docs/ssh-keys.md

 |    ..           |
 +----[SHA256]-----+
 ```

 You may omit -f and the file-path to use the default location.

-### Supported key types

 ### SSH keys generation on Windows